The best binoculars in 2024 for astronomy, wildlife, sports fans, and more

 Not much eye relief

-The ability to get a close focus on nearby objects as well as a reasonably wide field of view makes the Celestron Nature DX ED 12x50 binoculars useful for a wide range of outdoor uses, as does the tough build quality and the ED glass, which gives excellent images in our review, which were bright, colorful and sharp.
+The ability to get a close focus on nearby objects as well as a reasonably wide field of view makes the Celestron Nature DX ED 12x50 binoculars useful for a wide range of outdoor uses, as do the tough build quality and the ED (extra-low dispersion) glass.
+This high-quality glass gets rid of chromatic aberration, an effect that manifests in some binos as a purplish edge on bright objects in view, especially in low-light conditions like sunrise and sunset.
+The optics perform very well at night, by the way.

 Read our full Celestron Nature DX ED 12x50 review for more details